bigdatabigheart/Datasets/Diabetes/UciDiabetes/README.md

-# UCI Diabetes Data set
+# UCI Diabetes Data Set

 This directory contain a data set prepared for the use of participants for the 1994 AAAI Spring Symposium on Artificial Intelligence in Medicine.